BMC Systems Biology

 Results: We use this approach to prioritize genes as drug target candidates in a set of ER+ breast tumor samples collected during the course of neoadjuvant treatment with the aromatase inhibitor letrozole.
 We show that influential genes, those with high influence scores, tend to be essential and include a higher proportion of essential genes than those prioritized based on their position (i.e. hubs or bottlenecks) within the same network.
 Additionally, we show that influential genes represent novel biologically relevant drug targets for the treatment of ER+ breast cancers.
 Moreover, we demonstrate that gene influence differs between untreated tumors and residual tumors that have adapted to drug treatment.
 In this way, influence scores capture the context-dependent functions of genes and present the opportunity to design combination treatment strategies that take advantage of the tumor adaptation process.

 Conclusions: Influencenetworksefficientlyfindessentialgenesaspromisingdrugtargetsandcombinationsof targets to inform the development of molecularly targeted drugs and their use.

 Dartmouth Digital Commons Citation

 Penrod, Nadia M. and Moore, Jason H., "Influence Networks Based on Coexpression Improve Drug Target Discovery for the Development of Novel Cancer Therapeutics" (2014).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 694.